Risk management

 Risk mitigation

+ALK actively engages in dialogue with authorities with the aim of securing fair pricing and reimbursement agreements and maintains a strong focus on its market access strategy.
 ALK is strongly committed to evidenced-based medicine, based on strong clinical and health economic evidence as the basis for pricing and reimbursement.
-ALK actively engages in dialogue with authorities with the aim of securing fair pricing and reimbursement agreements and maintains a strong focus on its market access strategy.

 Production and quality issues impacting product supply and patient safety